RMLio/prov4itdata-web-app/docs/REPORT.md

 The architecture comprises five main components

-- PROVIT4DaTa Web App: a user interface to allow users transparently transport their data
+- PROVIT4DaTa Web App: a user interface to allow users to transparently transport their data
 - Data Providers: an extensible set of existing (social) Data Providers from which the user can transfer its data
 - RML.io toolset: a set of open-source tools to generate standardized knowledge graphs from heterogeneous data sources
-- Solid pods: a personal data storage, putting the user in control of their own data
+- Solid pods: a personal data storage, putting the user in control of their data
 - Comunica: a federated querying engine to integrate data from different sources and possibly rewrite the data schema

 The main component is the PROV4ITDaTa Web App, which performs the different steps required for transferring data from services (e.g. Flickr, Imgur, etc.) to a Solid pod.